generation-org/jfsjd-final-project/task-3/README.md

 ## Description

 Create the basic structure for the project with the navigation working:
-* Application views on separate HTML pages
+* All application views with separate HTML pages are set up.
-* Create a repository for your Front-End code (HTML + CSS + JavaScript )

 > #### Tools